Language lead accreditation

-Nottinghamshire County Council recognises the significance of communication in the development of children and young people with details of their commitment to this being outlined in their policy and strategy entitled ‘Language For Life’.
-To support this agenda, the county have committed to encouraging practitioners to develop enhanced skills in the area of children speech, language and communication.
+Nottinghamshire County Council recognises the significance of communication in the development of children and young people.
+Details of their commitment to this are outlined in the ‘Language For Life’ approach.
+To support this agenda, the County have committed to encouraging practitioners to develop enhanced skills in the area of children speech, language and communication.
 These enhanced practitioners are known as language leads.

-Language leads need to have a passion for driving forward crucial messages and have the enthusiasm and determination to ensure that speech, language and communication (SLC) is considered in all planning, delivery and evaluation of services for the children and families within their care.
+Language leads need to have a passion for driving forward crucial messages around speech, language and communication.
+They need have the enthusiasm and determination to ensure that speech, language and communication is considered in all planning, delivery and evaluation of services for the children and families within their care.

 Becoming a language lead